satya-das/cib/README.md

 ```

-This example defines 2 classes, `class A` is has a virtual method. `class B` is inherits from `class A` and overrides the virtual method.
+This example defines 2 classes, `class A` has a virtual method. `class B` inherits from `class A` and overrides the virtual method.
 We will see how runtime polymorphism works across the component boundary.

 Let's now run CIB: